One-room school: Teacher's residence

 The teacher's residence, or teacherage, was often attached to the school, or very close by, so that a male teacher's wife and family were an integral part of the management and support system for the school.
 Single, female teachers were more often billeted or boarded with a local family to provide for social norms requiring social supervision of single females.

 Consolidation

 Motorized school buses in the 1920s made longer distances possible, and one-room schools were soon consolidated in most portions of the United States into multiple classroom schools where classes could be held separately for various grade levels.
 Gradually, one-room school houses were replaced.
 Most one-room schools had been replaced by larger schools by World War II except in the most rural areas.
-However, they are still common in rural parts of Alaska.
+However, they are still found in remote parts of Alaska where villages have a small population.